Notice

 Goto first page

 Other experts assess the effects of the planned wind farm on the landscape and on flora and fauna in extensive environmental studies.
-They evalaute whether protected animal and plant species exist at the site, especially certain birds and bats.
+They evaluate whether protected animal and plant species exist at the site, especially certain birds and bats.
 The experts spend many days in the open air to record and map nesting sites, hunting grounds and flight paths in detail.
 They observe the fauna for at least one complete vegetation period.
 Our planning teams accompany the experts and continuously evaluate their findings.
 A separate staff unit for nature conservation and species protection also keeps track of the latest research results, evaluates them and advises our planning teams.

 Goto first page